Ultimaker/cura-build-environment/README.md

   - (LINUX) Check your package management system for the term `git`.
 You should be able to find easily there.
 - **Subversion aka "svn"** - To fetch some sources

+On Linux, the following dependencies are required in order to build Qt:
+- pkg-config
+- freetype
+- xcb
+- opengl-desktop
+- fontconfig

 In addition, there is an option "INCLUDE_DEVEL", which, when set to ON, will also download and install a set of development tools.
 The following projects are currently installed as development tools: